 Your thyroid gland produces hormones that help control your metabolism.
 If you don’t make enough of these hormones it’s called an underactive thyroid (hypothyroidism).
 If you make too much of these hormones it’s called an overactive thyroid (hyperthyroidism).

 If your thyroid is underactive your bodily processes start to “slow down” and you might feel tired, have memory problems, and feel depressed.
 While if your thyroid is overactive you might feel restless, anxious, and have trouble switching off causing sleep problems.

-You can measure your thyroid function using a home blood test or through your GP.
+You can measure your thyroid function by using a home blood test or through your GP.